getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-remote-recording.md

 <img class="video-screenshot" src="/assets/img/docs/first-fifteen-minutes/project-config-diff.webp"/>

-## Recording AppMaps
+## Recording AppMap Diagrams

-Next, follow the on-screen instructions for recording AppMaps.
+Next, follow the on-screen instructions for recording AppMap Data.
 You'll receive one of the two following options.

 First, you may be instructed to run your application as you normally would.
 In this scenario, AppMap will automatically be enabled and each web request will generate a new AppMap.

-If you see this screen, follow along with [streaming AppMaps](/docs/your-first-15-minutes-with-appmap/streaming-appmaps-with-request-recording.html).
+If you see this screen, follow along with [request recording AppMap Data](/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-request-recording).

 <img class="video-screenshot" src="/assets/img/appmap-record.webp"/>